ninjasec3/anki-agent/anki_flow/README.md

 Anki Agent AI creates study flashcards from your notes and sends them to Anki automatically.
 It supports .pdf, .docx, .md, .txt, .csv, and .json files.
 Anki is a flashcard app available on desktop, web, and mobile.

+## Disclaimer

+If you encounter any problem with installation, do not hesitate to ask ChatGPT or Perplexity.
+It will resolve 99% of problems.

 ## What you need

 - Python